briant1312/project-3-Clowning-Around/README.md

 ==============================

 This is the README documentation for Slow to React's project 3.
 We saw a desperate need for the clown community to get together and share knowledge without prejudice.
 Thus Clowning Around was born.
 So please stop by and hang out.
 You might just learn a new joke.
+[This](https://clowning-around-client.onrender.com/) is the best place to Clown Around.

 1. Screenshots
 2. MVP User Stories